 Please allow 8-11 weeks for Routine Service and 5-7 weeks for Expedited Service.
 You can check the status of your application by calling the National Passport Information Center at (877) 487-2778, or online If your travel plans change while you are waiting for your passport, you must contact the National Passport Information Center for assistance.

 How do I renew my child’s passport?

 Children’s passports are not eligible for renewal by mail.
-If your child is under age 16, he or she must appear in person with you and the child's other parent/guardian to apply.
+If a child is under age 16, they must appear in person with both parents/guardians to apply.
 A child's application must be submitted in person at a passport agency or authorized passport application acceptance facility, and cannot be renewed by mail.

 There is a custody issue surrounding my child.
 Can I still get them a passport?